Simo264/RayTracingCpp/README.md

 ### CPU Implementation

 ![Example 1](screenshots/image_cpu_1_samples512.png)
-*Scene with three spheres: two with Matte material, one with Metal material, and a plane with Matte material.*
+*Scene with three spheres: two with Matte material, one with Metal material, and a plane with Matte material.
+Generated with **512 samples per pixel**.*

 ![Example 2](screenshots/image_cpu_2_samples512.png)
-*Scene in the dark with the same three spheres and plane, plus an additional sphere with Emissive material acting as a light source.*
+*Scene in the dark with the same three spheres and plane, plus an additional sphere with Emissive material acting as a light source.
+Generated with **512 samples per pixel**.*

 ### GPU Implementation

 ![Example 3](screenshots/image_gpu_vulkan_1_samples_1024.png)
 *Scene with the same three spheres and plane, plus an additional sphere with Emissive material acting as a light source.
-Rendered on GPU.*
+Generated with **1024 samples per pixel**.*

 ![Example 4](screenshots/image_gpu_vulkan_2_samples_1024.png)
 *Scene in the dark with the same three spheres and plane, plus an additional sphere with Emissive material acting as a light source.
-Rendered on GPU.*
+Generated with **1024 samples per pixel**.*

 ## ✨ Features (CPU Version)